-- Contraction: A contraction causes a recession.
+A contraction causes a recession.
 Three types of events trigger a contraction.
 They are a rapid increase in interest rates, a financial crisis, or runaway inflation.
 Fear and panic replace confidence.
 Investors sell stocks and buy bonds, gold, and the U.S. dollar.
 Consumers lose their jobs, sell their homes, and stop buying anything but necessities.
-Businesses lay off workers, and hoard cash.
+Businesses lay off workers and hoard cash.

 How Monetary Policy Changes the Business Cycle

-- Expansion: Central banks try to keep the core inflation rate around 2 percent to create a healthy expectation of inflation.
-In the United States, that means the Federal Reserve will keep the fed funds rate right around 2 percent.
-If economic growth remains at the healthy 2 to 3 percent growth rate, the Fed won't make any changes.
+Expansion: Central banks try to keep the core inflation rate around 2 percent to create a healthy expectation of inflation.
+In the United States, the Federal Reserve will keep the fed funds rate right around 2%.
+If economic growth remains at a healthy growth rate, the Fed won't make any changes.

-- Peak: Central banks raise interest rates during an expansion to avoid the irrational exuberance of a peak.
-That called contractionary monetary policy.
+Peak: Central banks raise interest rates during expansion to avoid the irrational exuberance of a peak.
+That is called contractionary monetary policy.
 If needed, they will sell Treasury bonds and other assets during open market operations.

-- Contraction: At this point, a stock market correction may indicate that assets are overvalued.
-The Fed can switch to an expansionary monetary policy if economic growth slows or even turns negative.
-That means it will lower interest rates and buy Treasurys in open market operations.
+Contraction: At this point, a stock market correction may indicate that assets are overvalued.
+The Fed can switch to expansionary monetary policy if economic growth slows or even turns negative.
+It will lower interest rates and buy Treasurys in open market operations.

 How Fiscal Policy Changes the Business Cycle

-- Expansion: When the economy is in the expansion phase, politicians are content because their constituents are happy.
-They will pursue other goals, such as foreign policy, defense, or immigration.
-The United States is currently in this phase of the business cycle.
+Expansion: When the economy is in the expansion phase, politicians are content because their constituents are happy.
+They will pursue other policies, such as foreign affairs, defense, or immigration.

-- Peak: During the irrational exuberance phase, politicians continue to ignore fiscal policy.
+Peak: During the irrational exuberance phase, politicians continue to ignore fiscal policy.
 They would be smart to pursue a contractionary fiscal policy to avoid the peak.
-But politicians don't get re-elected by either raising taxes or cutting spending.
+But politicians don't get re-elected when they either raise taxes or cut spending.

-- Trough: By this point, there is so much outcry among voters that the elected officials must do something to turn things around.
-That was successfully done in 2009 with the Economic Stimulus Act, which ended the Great Recession.
+Trough: By this point, there is so much outcry among voters that the elected officials must do something to turn things around.
+That was successfully done in 2009 with the American Recovery and Reinvestment Act that ended the Great Recession.